 New students must submit official transcripts from every institution of higher education that the student has attended in order to complete the registration and enrollment process.
-In special circumstances, submission of official transcript(s) can be waived at the President's discretion.
+In special circumstances, submission of official transcript(s) can be waived at the discretion of the Office of the Registrar.
 If the student is a recent high school graduate, an official high school transcript showing a graduation date is acceptable.
-Students who do not provide official transcripts from every institution previously attended before their scheduled start date are eligible to change their start date one time to allow time for the submission of required official transcripts.